Kathryn D. Sullivan: Awards and recognition

 Sullivan's awards from NASA included the NASA Space Flight Medal in 1984, 1990 and 1992; the NASA Exceptional Service Medal in 1988 and 1991, the NASA Outstanding Leadership Medal in 1992, and a Certificate of Appreciation in 1996.
 She received the Haley Space Flight Award in 1991, the Gold Medal of the Society of Woman Geographers in 1993, the Golden Plate Award of the American Academy of Achievement in 1994, and the Adler Planetarium Women in Space Science Award in 2004.

 In 2014 Sullivan was named in the Time 100 list, an annual list of the world's most influential people.
 John Glenn wrote in her blurb: Kathy is not just an ivory-tower scientist.
 She was part of NASA's first class of female astronauts, selected in 1978, and went on to fly three shuttle missions.
 She is the first American woman to walk in space and served aboard the mission that deployed the Hubble Space Telescope.
 That role in helping humanity look outward has not prevented her from looking homeward.
 The planet is suffering increasingly severe upheavals, at least partly a result of climate change—droughts, floods, typhoons, tornadoes.
 I believe my good friend Kathy is the right person for the right job at the right time.

 Sullivan received honorary Doctor of Science degrees from Willamette University in 2013 in conjunction with her presentation of a commencement address, and from Brown University in May 2015, for her "abundant contributions to science, education and the public good, and her ongoing commitment to improving the state of our planet for future generations".
 In September 2015 she presented the John H. Glenn Lecture in Space History Series at the Smithsonian National Air and Space Museum in Washington, D.C.
 Titled "Looking at Earth: An Astronaut's Journey", Sullivan discussed her life of exploration and discovery, what it is like to fulfill her childhood dreams, and how NOAA's study of our planet helps us understand today's environmental challenges.

 Sullivan was inducted into the Astronaut Hall of Fame in 2004, elected to the National Academy of Engineering in 2016, and the American Academy of Arts and Sciences in 2017.
 In 2020 the American Association of Geographers named her Honorary Geographer.
 She was on the list of the BBC's 100 Women announced on November 23, 2020.
-In September of 2023 Sullivan will be inducted into the National Aviation Hall of Fame in Dayton, Ohio.
+In September 2023, Sullivan was inducted into the National Aviation Hall of Fame in Dayton, Ohio.